mingsheng36/focra/README.md

 - [ ] Django Push Events (currently using poll)

 ###Things to Note
-- The demo is a prototype for this project.
 - Internet Explorer not supported.
 - There is a download delay of 2 seconds to avoid affecting other servers.